twinklebob/jekyll-ttskch-theme/_drafts/book-crossing.md

 <!--more-->

 We have a **LOT** of books, including boxes of books we had previously stockpiled for carboot sales!
-We didn't want to move them again, so they were one of the things we tried to cut back on.
+We didn't want to move them _all_ again, so they were one of the things we tried to cut back on.

-We didn't have time to sell them all, most of them had writing or things on them that would probably get them chucked out if donated to charity shop, so I decided that this was a great opportunity to look into [BookCrossing.com](BookCrossing.com).
+We didn't have time to try and sell them, most of them had writing or things on them that would probably get them chucked out if donated to charity shop, so I decided that this was a great opportunity to look into [BookCrossing.com](BookCrossing.com).

 I'm not sure when I first came across the website, but I loved the idea straight away.
 The basic premise is that books have a life of their own: you read a book and then you pass it on.
 But even better than that, you can follow the life of a book!